 Laura Good is Program Director for MedStart, SARTA's Membership Director, SARTA's Leadership Series and also responsible for SARTA’s operations management.
 She serves as a mentor in social media for the VentureStart program.
 Laura joined SARTA in September of 2008 as the founding program director for MedStart.
 Prior to joining SARTA, Laura was the Director of Manufacturing for an emerging technology startup in Orlando where her contributions were instrumental in helping the company grow to revenues of $20M annually and achieve a very successful liquidity event.
 Laura has a BSC in Finance from Santa Clara University.
 She has executive management experience in a variety of functional areas, including finance, operations, manufacturing, technical sales & channel management, and product management.

 In addition to her responsibilities at SARTA, Laura participates in many Sacramento community organizations.
-She is on the TEDx Sacramento leadership team where she assists with speaker selection.
-She is the curator of the Sacramento StartupDigest and also a curator for the Startup Genome Project.
+She is the curator of the Sacramento StartupDigest and a Startup Weekend Sacramento organizer.
+She is the director of community outreach for Startup Grind Sacramento.
+She is also a curator for the Startup Genome Project.
 Laura is past president and a member of the executive team for Social Media Club Sacramento, an all volunteer organization focused on expanding social media literacy and defining best practices.
 An avid social media enthusiast, Laura is better known in the Sacramento region by her Twitter handle, @goodlaura.
-She is also a volunteer member of the United Way California Capital Region’s marketing committee.
+She volunteers every year to tain the 500+ nonprofits participating in Sacramento Region Community Foundation's Big Day of Giving in using social media to further their missions.
 Laura is a California native and grew up in the Redwood forests of Santa Cruz County.
-She's a dog lover which means she drives a Subaru.

 Director, AgStart Program